 As of the date of this prospectus there is currently no market for our securities.
 Prospective stockholders therefore have no access to information about prior market history on which to base their investment decision.
 Following this offering, the price of our securities may vary significantly due to one or more potential business combinations and general market or economic conditions.
-Once listed on the Nasdaq Capital Market, an active trading market for our securities may never develop or, if developed, it may not be sustained.
-Additionally, if our securities become delisted from the Nasdaq Capital Market for any reason, and are quoted on the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities not listed on a national exchange, the liquidity and price of our securities may be more limited than if we were listed on the Nasdaq Capital Market or another national exchange.
+Once listed on the NYSE American stock exchange, an active trading market for our securities may never develop or, if developed, it may not be sustained.
+Additionally, if our securities become delisted from the NYSE American for any reason, and are quoted on the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities not listed on a national exchange, the liquidity and price of our securities may be more limited than if we were listed on the NYSE American or another national exchange.
 You may be unable to sell your securities unless a market can be established and sustained.

-Once initially listed on the Nasdaq Capital Market, our securities may not continue to be listed on the Nasdaq Capital Market in the future, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.
+Once initially listed on the NYSE American stock exchange, our securities may not continue to be listed on the NYSE American in the future, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.

-We anticipate that our securities will be initially listed on the Nasdaq Capital Market upon consummation of this offering.
-However, we cannot assure you of this or that our securities will continue to be listed on the Nasdaq Capital Market in the future.
-Additionally, in connection with our business combination, the Nasdaq Capital Market may require us to file a new initial listing application and meet its initial listing requirements as opposed to its more lenient continued listing requirements.
+We anticipate that our securities will be initially listed on the NYSE American upon consummation of this offering.
+However, we cannot assure you of this or that our securities will continue to be listed on the NYSE American in the future.
+Additionally, in connection with our business combination, the NYSE American may require us to file a new initial listing application and meet its initial listing requirements as opposed to its more lenient continued listing requirements.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.
-If the Nasdaq Capital Market delists our securities from trading on its exchange, we could face significant material adverse consequences, including:
+If the NYSE American delists our securities from trading on its exchange, we could face significant material adverse consequences, including:

-- · a limited availability of market quotations for our securities; - · a reduced liquidity with respect to our securities; - · a determination that our shares of common stock are a "penny stock" which will require brokers trading in our shares of common stock to adhere to more stringent rules, possibly resulting in a reduced level of trading activity in the secondary trading market for our shares of common stock; - · a limited amount of news and analyst coverage for our company; and - · a decreased ability to issue additional securities or obtain additional financing in the future.
+- · a limited availability of market quotations for our securities; - · a reduced liquidity with respect to our securities; - a determination that our shares of common stock are a "penny stock" which will require brokers trading in our shares of common stock to adhere to more stringent rules, possibly resulting in a reduced level of trading activity in the secondary trading market for our shares of common stock; - · a limited amount of news and analyst coverage for our company; and - · a decreased ability to issue additional securities or obtain additional financing in the future.